jaf7/mpld3-atc/README.md

 ## Purpose

-* To learn more about the tools used: Python, JavaScript, jQuery, HTML/CSS, matplotlib, mpld3, Flask, Heroku
+* To learn more about the tools used: Python, JavaScript, jQuery, HTML/CSS, matplotlib, mpld3, Flask, Heroku, virtualenv
 * To begin to learn what back-end and front-end are and how they function
-* To review the basics of algorithmic growth complexity learned in MIT 6.00.1x
+* To review the basics of algorithmic growth complexity learned in [MIT 6.00.1x](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-9) ([certificate](https://courses.edx.org/certificates/be5594d409634b2fb9bbf9b668939c47))
 * To take joy in the study

 ## Demo